RafaRemote/oc_python_p12_django_orm_secured_backend/README.md

 #### Run the tests

-In the Command Line Interface:
+In a Command Line Interface (be sure to be in the same folder as the one containing the file manage.py).

 | Comment                                    | Folder             | Instruction                                                  |
 |--------------------------------------------|--------------------|--------------------------------------------------------------|